pletzer/python-oop-novice/_episodes/01-introduction.md

 > ~~~
 > {: .language-python}
 >
-> Identify the type of `model` and list two classes methods.
+> Identify the type of `model` and list two class methods.
+Find one member of the class by navigating the documentation of [LinearRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html),
 >> ## Solution
 >> `model` is of type `sklearn.linear_model._base.LinearRegression`.
 Here `fit` and `predict` are two methods.
 > {: .solution}